-These are inspired by the store-bought sugar-coated marshmallow treats you see every year (without naming names, they go, "Peep!
-Peep!"), except our homemade version makes them fresher, softer, and customizable in all shapes and colors!
+These candies are inspired by the store-bought sugar-coated marshmallow treats you see every year, except our homemade version makes them fresher, softer, and customizable in terms of shapes and colors.

 Jelly beans?
 Make way for fruit jellies.
 They require only four ingredients; plus, you can mix and match with your favorite flavors.
 Think: apple juice and apricot preserves, grape juice and jam, or strawberry-apple juice and strawberry jam.
 Pull from your pantry to use what you already have on hand!

-By springtime, everything is coming up roses!
-(Or daisies, as is the case here.)
-These sunny blooms are made with candied lemon peel and white meringue.
+By springtime, everything is coming up roses (or, in this case, daisies).
+These sunny blooms are concocted with candied lemon peel and white meringue for a sweet delight.

-These look like sunny-side-up eggs, but take a closer look and you'll see the surprise twist.
+These look like sunny-side-up eggs but take a closer look and you'll see the surprise twist.
 The "egg whites" are made of piped meringue and the "yolks" are actually lemon curd.
 The result is one incredibly sweet treat.

 Speckled candy eggs are nestled into this crunchy, edible nest.
 What's it made of?
 We used a secret ingredient usually found in the frozen food aisle of the supermarket.

-If we've ever taught you anything, it's that there is more than one way to decorate an Easter egg.
-In fact, this recipe offers two ways!
-These truffles are marbleized with food coloring and coated in a metallic luster dust.
-Make a batch of one or the other -- or both!
+There's more than one way to decorate an Easter egg.
+In fact, this candy recipe offers two different options.
+The truffles are marbleized with food coloring and coated in a metallic luster dust.
+Make a batch of one or the other—or both!
 It's Easter, after all.